nitaybl/ByGoneSpoofer/README.md

 # ByGone Spoofer - Now Updated! (v1.1.1) Enhanced HWID Spoofing & More!

-> **Why Did You Create this?:** This project was a personal learning exercise focused on exploring system interactions, software automation, and local identifier management through practical script development.
+> **Why Did You Create this?:** i was bored and wanted to fool around with gemini and reliaised that changing your mac and resintalling roblox prob isnt enough

-> **Note:** The detailed information in this README, while accurate to the script's functionality, was largely structured and written with the assistance of Google's Gemini, as the primary developer (@nitaybl) focused on coding.
+> **Is It free?:** YES

 > **Is it true that you hate your life?:** Yes.